OpenJobDescription/openjd-specifications/rfcs/0006-expression-function-library.md

 # Safe: OUTPUT_DIR is within the quotes and special characters in path are escaped
 set {{repr_cmd('OUTPUT_DIR=' + Param.OutputDirectory)}}
 ```

+**Limitations of `cmd.exe` quoting.** Unlike POSIX shells and PowerShell, `cmd.exe` does not
+support fully general string quoting.
+Modes such as `EnableDelayedExpansion` change how quoting
+and escaping are interpreted, and there is no single escaping strategy that is correct in all
+`cmd.exe` configurations simultaneously. `repr_cmd` escapes for default `cmd.exe` parsing rules
+as used in `.bat` files, and applies `^^!` escaping for `!` as a best-effort defense against
+delayed expansion.
+The transformations performed by `repr_cmd` do not preserve every input
+string in all `cmd.exe` modes.
+Template authors who need quoting guarantees beyond what
+`repr_cmd` provides should use a different script language such as PowerShell or Python, which
+have well-defined string escaping.

 `repr_pwsh` produces PowerShell literals with proper escaping: